CICE-Consortium/CICE/doc/source/cice_index.rst

 This index defines many (but not all) of the symbols used frequently in the CICE model code.
 All quantities in the code are expressed in MKS units (temperatures may take either Celsius or Kelvin units).
 Deprecated parameters are listed at the end.
+Units are as defined inside the model.
+Units on history files may be different and are documented in history file metadata.

 Namelist variables are partly included here, but they are fully documented in section :ref:`tabnamelist`.